 Patios are traditionally made with natural stone, concrete, or gravel.
-Pavers are an option composed of concrete and a color additive to form a tile, stone, or brick-like piece.
-Patios are similar to decks as both provide outdoor space, usually in the rear of a home, for relaxing, dining and entertaining guests.
+Pavers are an option composed of concrete and a color additive to form a tile, stone, or brick-like pieces.
+Patios are similar to decks as both provide outdoor space, usually in the rear or backyard of a home, for relaxing, dining and entertaining guests.

 Decks Vs. Patios

-While decks are often elevated structures made from wood or composite materials, patios are routinely installed at a ground level.
+While decks are often elevated structures made from wood or composite materials, patios, on the other hand, are routinely installed at a ground level.

 Patio Pricing Information – Part 1

 The price to install is based on material times square footage.
-On average, patios cost from $1.50 to $30.00 per sq. ft. installed.
-That’s a huge gap, but the median range is closer to $6.00 to $12.00 per sq. ft. installed.
-Generally, the least expensive material is a gravel patio, while flagstone fetches the highest prices.
+That said, garden patio installation costs can range from $6.50 to $25.00 per sq. ft. installed.
+That’s a huge gap between the low-end and high-end pricing, but the middle 80% range is closer to $7.50 to $14.50 per sq. ft. installed.
+Generally, the least expensive material is a gravel patio, while flagstone fetches the highest price tag.